habitat-sh/habitat/components/docs-chef-io/README.md

 to load content directly from `habitat-sh/habitat/components/docs-chef-io`.
-Every time `habitat-sh/habitat` is promoted to stable, Expeditor submits a PR to chef-web-docs to update the version of the `habitat-sh/habitat` repository that Hugo uses to build Chef Automate documentation on the [Chef Documentation](https://docs.chef.io) site.
+Every time `habitat-sh/habitat` is promoted to stable, Expeditor submits a PR to chef-web-docs to update the version of the `habitat-sh/habitat` repository that Hugo uses to build Chef Habitat documentation on the [Chef Documentation](https://docs.chef.io) site.
 This is handled by the Expeditor subscriptions in the `chef/chef-web-docs` GitHub repository.

 ## Sending documentation feedback